Electrical-Extrusion/sprint-4/Objective 2 - Packets and Routing.md

 ## We Do
+Better idea: let's look at a real life TCP packet and figure out what's going on

 This video and the next one in the series visually break down how TCP transmission works.
 Not sure exactly how to turn this into a we do (other than *another* whiteboarding activity) but I think something like this is useful to walk through.
 [https://www.youtube.com/watch?v=4IMc3CaMhyY&list=PLowKtXNTBypH19whXTVoG3oKSuOcw_XeW&index=13&t=0s](https://www.youtube.com/watch?v=4IMc3CaMhyY&list=PLowKtXNTBypH19whXTVoG3oKSuOcw_XeW&index=13&t=0s)

 ## You Do

+Better idea: let's look at a real life TCP packet and figure out what's going on

 Explain it like I'm five (ELI5).
 Your closest five year old friend asks you what you're learning at Lambda School - explain how packets are constructed and transmitted on a network.